Skip to main content

 Metrics Storage

-Metric events are stored in the in-memory ring buffer supplied to the memfault_metrics_boot() initialization function (snippet below is from the ports/templates example):
+Metric events are stored in the in-memory ring buffer supplied to the memfault_metrics_boot() initialization function on boot.
+For example:

 It may be necessary to adjust the size of the buffer to fit the application's needs; for example, if the device uploads data to Memfault infrequently, the buffer may need to be increased.